-In terms of industry employment, Trade, Transportation, and Utilities with 89,900 jobs is the single largest industry sector in Delaware and gained 2,600 jobs in 2023.
-Education and Health Services ranks second at 83,000 jobs, growing by 3,400 over 2022.
-Government ranks third with total employment across all federal, state and local government entities averaging 69,400 jobs in 2023 and increasing by 1,800 jobs from 2022.
-Banking is one of the State's largest private industry sector employers, with 28,900 employees as of September 2023, according to the U.S. Bureau of Labor Statistics.
-Total Nonfarm Employment in Delaware grew by 12,200 jobs.
+Concerning industry employment, the Trade, Transportation, and Utilities industry with 90,000 jobs is the single largest industry sector in Delaware, which lost 400 jobs in 2024.
+Education and Health Services ranks second at 87,000 jobs, growing by 3,400 over 2023.
+The Government sector ranks third with total employment across all federal, state, and local government entities averaging 70,200 jobs in 2024 and increasing by 1,800 jobs from 2023.
+Banking is one of the State's largest private industry sector employers with an annual average of 26,200 employees in 2024, according to the U.S. Bureau of Labor Statistics.
+Total Nonfarm Employment in Delaware grew by 5,200 jobs.

-The Manufacturing sector saw the largest over-the-year percentage growth of any industry in 2023, increasing by 4.6%.
-The Leisure and Hospitality sector was second in percentage of job growth, rising by 4.4% above 2022.
-The Information sector had the largest percentage decline in jobs from the prior year, falling by 5.3%.
+The Education and Health Services industry saw the largest over-the-year percentage growth of any industry in 2024, increasing by 4.1%.
+Other Services was second in percentage of job growth, rising by 2.7% above 2023.
+The Information sector had the largest percentage decline in jobs from the prior year, falling by 2.8%.